buildpacks-community/kpack/docs/builders.md

 spec:
   image: cloudfoundry/cnb:bionic
 ```

+#### ClusterBuilder field descriptions
-- `name`: The name of the builder that will be used to reference by the image.
+- `name`: A required field.
+The name of the builder that will be referenced by the image.
-- `image`: Builder image tag.
+- `image`: A required field.
+This is builder image tag of the buildpacks builder.
-- `updatePolicy`: Update policy of the builder.
-Valid options are `polling` and `external`
+- `updatePolicy`: An optional field. must be one of `polling` or `external`
 The major difference between the options is that `external` require a user to update the resource by applying a new
 configuration.
-While `polling` automatically checks every 5 minutes to see if a new version of the builder image exists
+While `polling` automatically checks every 5 minutes to see if a new version of the builder image exists.
+Default: polling.

 > Note: ClusterBuilders do not support imagePullSecrets.
 Therefore the builder image must be available to kpack without credentials.